JieHE-2020/DeepSTL/README.md

          /Archive/material/VM

-3. The presentation slides (long version) are uploaded.
+3. A long version of the presentation slides are uploaded (presentation.pdf).
 The corresponding video link is:

      https://youtu.be/NbI9YxFCQj0